 tsp = teaspoon

-Store your sausage seasoning in a cool place in an airtight jar out of direct sunlight.
+Store your seasoning in a cool place in an airtight jar out of direct sunlight.
 Use within 2-3 months.

 I'll generally use 2 tablespoons of the seasoning for each pound of minced pork.
 After mixing it in the meat, I like to take a tablespoon and fry that first before tasting.